Fast Concurrent Data Sketches: Introduction

-This paper proceeds as follows: Section~\ref{sec:model} lays out the model for our work.
-We then provide in Section~\ref{sec:background} background on sequential sketches, using the $\Theta$ sketch as a running example.
+The paper proceeds as follows: Section~\ref{sec:model} lays out the model for our work and Section~\ref{sec:background} provides background on sequential sketches.
 In Section~\ref{sec:concurrentSketches} we formulate a flavour of relaxed semantics appropriate for data sketches.
-Section~\ref{sec:genericAlg} presents our generic algorithm, and Section~\ref{sec:error-bounds} analyses the error bounds of relaxed $\Theta$ and Quantiles sketches.
-Section~\ref{sec:evaluation} provides details about our implementation and empirical evaluation.
-Finally, Section~\ref{sec:discussion} concludes, and Appendix~\ref{sec:proofs} formally proves strong linearisability of our generic algorithm.
+Section~\ref{sec:genericAlg} presents our generic algorithm, and Section~\ref{sec:error-bounds} analyses error bounds.
+Section~\ref{sec:eval} empirically studies the $\Theta$ sketch's performance and error with different stream sizes.
+Finally, Section~\ref{sec:discussion} concludes.
+The full paper~\cite{rinberg2019fast} formally proves strong linearisability of our generic algorithm, and includes some of the mathematical derivations used in our analysis.